influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/delete/_index.md

 ---

-The `influx delete` command deletes [points](/influxdb/v2.0/reference/glossary/#point) from an InfluxDB bucket.
-Identify points to delete using [delete predicate syntax](/influxdb/v2.0/reference/syntax/delete-predicate).
+The `influx delete` command deletes [points](/influxdb/v2.0/reference/glossary/#point) from an InfluxDB bucket in a specified time range.
+Select points to delete within the specified time range using [delete predicate syntax](/influxdb/v2.0/reference/syntax/delete-predicate).

 {{% warn %}}
 Running `influx delete` without the `-p` or `--predicate` flag deletes all data with timestamps between the specified